-Tubing color: Red tubing.
-Connect the RED tubing from the Feed Water Valve to the RO's stage -1 pre-filter.

-Fitting type: Quick Connect fitting See Fig.1 on page 4.
-Simply push the Red tubing into the Quick teflon tape is needed here.
+- Tubing color: Red tubing.
+Connect the RED tubing from the Feed Water Valve to the RO's stage -1 prefilter. - Fitting type: Quick Connect fitting See Fig.1 on page 4.
+Simply push the Red tubing into the Quick Connect fitting.
+No Inserts, Sleeves or Nuts are needed to secure the connection.
+No teflon tape needed here.